UniADC: A Unified Framework for Anomaly Detection and Classification: Experiment

 \subsection{Ablation Study}

-We conduct extensive experiments to evaluate the effectiveness of the UniADC components.
+We conducted extensive experiments to validate the effectiveness of each component in UniADC and its hyperparameter sensitivity.
 By default, all ablation experiments use DINOv3 \cite{simeoni2025dinov3} as the backbone of the discriminator.

-Table \ref{tab:table4} investigates the impact of anomaly classification loss and category consistency selection on the performance of UniADC.
+\textit{1) Ablation Study on UniADC Components.} Table \ref{tab:table9} investigates the impact of various UniADC components on its performance.
 When the anomaly classification loss is removed, UniADC degenerates into a standard anomaly detection model.
 In the zero-shot setting, image-level anomaly detection performance improves slightly, while anomaly localization performance degrades.
 In the few-shot setting, all metrics decline, indicating that incorporating the anomaly classification task does not compromise anomaly detection but rather enhances the robustness and accuracy of anomaly detection.
+In the absence of the implicit-normal discriminator, we follow \cite{sadikaj2025multiads} to directly align image patch features with the normal class and $Y$ anomaly classes (totaling $Y+1$ classes), while employing Focal Loss \cite{lin2017focal} to mitigate pixel distribution imbalance.
+However, the model experiences a substantial performance decline, with anomaly classification accuracy dropping by approximately 20\%.
+This significant degradation underscores the necessity of implicitly modeling the normal class.
 Moreover, UniADC exhibits consistent performance improvement across all settings with the integration of category consistency selection, highlighting its critical role in enhancing the quality of synthesized anomaly samples.
-More ablation experiments and analysis can be found in the \textbf{Appendix}.